quinnwai/regression-algorithms/README.md

 **Environment Setup**:

-To set up your environment, use: conda env create -f regr-algos.yaml
+To set up your environment, use:

+    conda env create -f regr-algos.yaml

-Alternatively you can use any existing environment that has numpy, pandas, scikit-learn, and matplotlib
+Alternatively you can use any existing environment that has numpy, pandas, scikit-learn, and matplotlib.